tommililja/Farse/README.md

 ]
 ```

-> This creates an object but you can create any other type and convert it with **Json.asString**.
+> This creates an object, but you can create any other type and convert it with Json.asString.

 ## Errors